mtlynch/mtlynch.io/content/retrospectives/2021/03/index.md

 * Hired three freelance developers for TinyPilot
   * Two work 10-15 hours/week on the product and one works 3-5 hours/week on the website
 * Created a TinyPilot support forum and FAQ
+* Reached feature complete on TinyPilot's next release
 * Published ["My Third Year as a Solo Developer,"](/solo-developer-year-3/) which reached #1 on [/r/programming](https://www.reddit.com/r/programming/comments/la4hfq/my_third_year_as_a_solo_developer/) and [#7 on Hacker News](https://news.ycombinator.com/item?id=25989010)

 ### Lessons learned

 * Even commodity parts can disappear overnight.
-  * I was conscious of the fact that I depended on one specific type of HDMI capture chip, but I thought the risk was low given that there were dozens of vendors selling it, many of whom reported 1000+ in stock at any given time.
+  * I was conscious of the risk I carried by depending on one specific type of HDMI capture chip.
+  * I felt the risk was low given that there were dozens of vendors selling the chip, many of whom reported 1000+ in stock at any given time.
   * Worse comes to worst, I figured I could switch to an alternative board with the same chipset, of which there were several.
   * When the shortage happened, it broke both my assumptions.
-All vendors ran out at the same time of both my chip and the alternative boards, suggesting that they all share a single point of failure somewhere in the manufacturing pipeline.
+All vendors ran out at the same time of both my chip and the alternative boards, suggesting that the vendors are less separate independent than they seem.
 * Prepare more for Chinese New Year
   * I expected slow responses for a week or so, but most vendors were shut down entirely for the majority of February.
-  * Next year, I need to plan for Chinese vendors being totally unavailable and unable to ship new parts from the start of February until the end of March.
+  * In the future, I'll plan for Chinese vendors to be totally unavailable and unable to ship new parts from the start of February until the end of March.

 ### Goals for next month